Dennis-devs/orders_sms_service/README.md

 1. Configure Africa's Talking: register a test phone number in the sandbox.

 ## Testing Instructions
+- (for customer and order creation and Africas talking sms)
 1. Use Postman to get a fresh Auth0 token via OAuth 2.0.
 1. Create a customer via the API with a name, unique code, and registered phone number.
 1. Create an order via the API, linking to the customer.